opetitprestataire/label-studio/docs/source/guide/storage.md

 ##### Pre-signed URLs

 In this scenario, your browser receives an HTTP 303 redirect to a time-limited S3/GCS/Azure URL.
 This is the default behavior.
+The main benefit to using pre-signed URLs is if you want to ensure that your media files are isolated **from** the Label Studio network as much as possible.

 ![Screenshot of storage page with use pre-signed off](/images/storages/storage-proxy-presigned.png)